Zeba-Khadhijah/Diagnosing_PCOS_decision_trees/README.md

 # Diagnosing_PCOS
-R project to diagnose PCOS using a classification algorithm.
+R project to diagnose PCOS using a decision tree algorithm.
-WORK IN PROGRESS.
-COMING SOON.